SamC95/TicketMachine_JavaConcurrency/README.md

 ## Achievements

-* Effectively managed to implement the concurrency features of Java and achieved high marks on the coursework as a result.
+* Effectively managed to implement the concurrency features of Java.
+* Translated the design from the FSP to a multi-threaded Java application.

 ## Challenges